h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ![mli-dashboard](assets/mli-dashboard.jpg)

 1\.
 K-Lime - Global Interpretability model explanation plot:
 This plot shows Driverless AI model and LIME model predictions in sorted order by the Driverless AI model predictions.
-In white, is the global linear model of Driverless AI predictions (middle green).
+In white, is the global linear model of Driverless AI predictions.
 1. Hover over any of the points of the plot and view the LIME reason codes for that value.
 2. Select a point where *Actual value* is 1 and note the reason codes for that prediction value